 When it comes to trout, the pattern in which they feed is like a clockwise pattern in most areas.
 Because of this, you will be catching fish and then suddenly you are not catching anything and then you will be catching them again.
 When they travel in this feeding pattern, they stick to small currents that move debris as well.

-Braided line excels at weaving its way through this debris easily and for that reason, if it is murky with debris I opt for a braided line.
+Braided line excels at weaving its way through this debris easily and for that reason, if it is murky with debris I opt for a braided.
 Braided line is exactly what it sounds like, rather than one “mono” strand it is several braided together.
 Like a rope, it can handle more weight for its diameter than monofilament and fluorocarbon lines but at a cost.

-Braided line can be used with any reel, but it excels with baitcasting reels.
+Braided fishing line can be used with any reel, but it excels with baitcasting reels.
 Spinning reels twist your line as you reel in, causing an already sensitive memory to twist.

 Braided line is a great line for bait cast and trolling situations, and we will go over a couple of highly-rated lines that are available today.